Humphrys genealogy

 I paid out six interim prizes of €100 to: Eily Moylan, Jackie Lindsay, Teresa Stokes, Emma Pinnell, Elizabeth Humphrys and Nicole Scannell-O'Leary.

-DNA testing proved the Letitia of Tarbert theory is false.
+DNA testing in 2019 to 2020 proved the Letitia of Tarbert theory is false.

 Looking again at the Baronets branch